learn-co-curriculum/dsc-gradient-descent-in-3d/README.md

 ## Introduction

-Previously, we talked about how we to think about moving along a 3D cost curve.
+Previously, we talked about how to think about gradient descent when moving along a 3D cost curve.

 <img src="./images/new_gradientdescent.png" width="600">